UBC-CS/cpsc455/about/unsyllabus_bits/grading_practices_detailed.md

 | Participation   | 10%          | Weekly      |
 | Teamwork        | 10%          | TBD         |

+## Breakdowns of Items (July 13, 2024)

+Here is a more complete breakdown of each of the grading items

+- 30% Lab Assignments (5% each)
+- 50% Final project
+    - 5% – project demo for industry judges
+    - 15% – project demo for course staff
+    - 25% – final project submission (code, documentation, etc.) ... we then apply a weight to this based on intra-team survey results
+    - 5% – design review grades (5 design reviews worth 1% each)
+- 10% Participation
+    - 4% – Scrum Reports
+    - 3% – Survey Completion
+    - 3% – Slack Claps
+- 10% Leadership/Teamwork
+    - 7% – Intrateam Survey Results
+    - 3% – Design Review Participation

 ```{attention}
 Our expectation is that all team members will contribute substantially to the project, and will be scored by both the participation and teamwork components.